-There are no such luxuries with the Blues Junior, which keeps proceedings as simple as possible, but when the clean channel's this good, who cares?
+The Blues Junior keeps proceedings as simple as possible, but when the clean channel's this good, who cares?

 The Junior's Fender-meets-Vox sparkling high-end and fat midrange make both single coils and humbuckers positively sing.
-You'll want to take it easy on the spring reverb: any more than two or three on the dial and your guitar will be drowning in it.
+You'll want to take it easy on the spring reverb, though: any more than two or three on the dial and your guitar will be drowning in it.

-However, it does help to take away any sensation of 'boxiness' from the amp; this being a small - and light combo, it doesn't quite have the projection or bass response of, say, the AC15 or Ironheart.
+However, it does help to take away any sensation of 'boxiness' from the amp; this being a small - and light - combo, it doesn't quite have the projection or bass response of, say, a Vox AC15.
 Of course, those factors are far less evident in the context of a full band and a mic'd-up cab.

 The fat switch also helps to make the III sound bigger than it is, beefing up the bottom-end and boosting the preamp along the way.
 With humbuckers, the amp starts to overdrive with the volume at five, and even at low volumes it sounds saturated and chunky.